 Should I restrict how much chocolate my child eats this Easter?

-Easter is just around the corner, and if you’re a parent, who celebrates Easter, you may be worrying about your child eating alot of chocolate and wondering how to approach the long weekend.
+Easter is just around the corner, and if you celebrate Easter and you’re a parent, you may be worrying about your child eating alot of chocolate and wondering how to approach the long weekend.

-It’s tempting to want to micro-manage your child’s consumption of chocolate over Easter, but the reality is that we live in a world where kids are constantly exposed to chocolate and sweets, so while doing this might seem helpful at home and short term, it doesn’t help your child learn how to self-regulate their intake of these foods outside of your home, as they get older or on occasions where sweets and chocolate are abundant.
-They need opportunities to learn how much chocolate, how many sweets etc. feel OK in their body.
+It’s so tempting to want to micro-manage your child’s consumption of chocolate over Easter, and doing so can seem helpful in the short term.
+The reality is though, that we live in a world where kids are constantly exposed to chocolate and sweets, and this approach doesn’t help your child learn how to self-regulate their intake of these foods as they get older or on occasions where sweets and chocolate become abundant.
+Just like they need opportunities to learn to brush their teeth, to write, ride a bike, or to find out how food tastes to them, they need opportunities to learn how much chocolate, how many sweets etc. feel OK in their body.
 When they don’t get opportunities to do this, it is difficult for them to learn how to self-regulate their intake of these foods.

-This might sound strange (especially coming from a dietitian), because mainstream advice recommends limiting and withholding sweet foods from children.
+This might sound strange (especially coming from a dietitian), because mainstream advice recommends limiting (or avoiding) sweet foods for children (and adults).
 However, you really can help your child much more in the long term, by giving them access to chocolate and sweets and the opportunity to listen to their body, than you will by withholding these foods or restricting the amount they eat.
 Of course, I am not suggesting you give your child constant all-day access to chocolate and sweets.
-I’m saying you can make these foods available within the structure of your child’s usual meal and snack routine at times decided by you.
+I’m saying you can make these foods available at times decided by you and within the structure of your child’s usual meal and snack routine.
+Kids still need structure when it comes to food.

-In this blog, I discuss why restricting foods is counterproductive, why regular access to all foods is important (yes, even chocolate, sweets and co.) and offer some tips on how to approach Easter.
+In this blog, I discuss why restricting foods is counterproductive for kids, why regular access to all foods* is important (yes, even chocolate, sweets and co.) and offer some tips on how to approach Easter.

 Restricting foods is counterproductive

 Banning or micromanaging the amount of chocolate and sweets your child gets might seem like the best way to raise healthy eaters and it might appear to be effective in the short term, but long term, this approach is often counterproductive.
 Having rules around chocolate and sweets or not giving kids permission to eat these foods simply makes them more exciting and desirable in the eyes of a child.
 Banning them creates feelings of deprivation (or scarcity) around these foods leading to kids becoming more preoccupied with these foods and sneaking or hiding them or eat as much as possible of them when they eventually get the opportunity to do so.
-A 2015 study found parents who overly controlled food for health reasons with their children at ages 3–5 years, were more likely to have children who ate for emotional reasons at age 5–7.
-Another study found that maternal restriction of food led to daughters eating in the absence of hunger.
+The graphic below helps visualise the behaviours and the cycle that restriction leads to in kids (and adults).
+Also, a 2015 study found parents who overly controlled food for health reasons with their children at ages 3–5 years, were more likely to have children who ate for emotional reasons at age 5–7 while another study found that maternal restriction of food led to daughters eating in the absence of hunger.
 In a third study, researchers found that restricting certain foods increased children’s intake of, comments, requests and attempts to access these foods after it was restricted.

 Regular access to all foods is key

 In contrast, kids who have regular access to all foods (but not constant access) learn to eat what they want and to stop when they’ve had enough.
 They are able to tap into the Intuitive Eating skills they were born with.
-The key to arriving at this point is to offer regular, but not constant access to foods like chocolate and sweets, and you can do this within the structure of your child’s meal and snack routine.
+The key to arriving at this point is to offer regular, but not constant access to foods like chocolate and sweets, and you can do this at times decided by you and within the structure of your child’s meal and snack routine.

 Tips for approaching Easter